Hydra9268/ZGESO/README.md

 * `/zgpos` - For city and delve data, and also to confirm DDS map filename is correct
 * `/zgpos gps` - For general map data.
 Works in any map.
-* `/zgpos floor` - Floor information.
-Not needed, but available for good measure.
+* `/zgpos floor` - Retrieves floor information.
+First value is current floor.
+Second is total number of.

 <img src="https://i.imgur.com/vyJ1ZiL.png">